Yeah, okay, well, that's the second place that I've seen it, but I haven't seen any real confirmation.

 There are people on the right who have, certain media people.

-You you you won't hear uh elected Republicans talking about him that way, but Um it's not very many, and I and I get your point.
+You won't hear elected Republicans talking about him that way.

-But there have been people who do the reason for your the the answer to your question, and there is a good answer to the question, and it's not just of Sharpton, it's why the same answer would apply to the Reverend Jackson or Sheila Jackson or you pick it,
+The reason for your answer to your question, and there is a good answer to the question, and it's not just of Sharpton.

-and the answer is they have been such a put upon abused minority since the founding days of the country that it simply isn't possible for them to exercise racism because they don't have the power to actually implement the racist beliefs and ideas that they have.
+And the answer is they have been such a put-upon, abused minority since the founding days of the country that it simply isn't possible for them to exercise racism because they don't have the power to actually implement the racist beliefs and ideas that they have.

-No, no, they can't be racist, they don't have any power.
+No, no, they can't be racist.

-Which of course is bogus to say they don't have any power.
+Which, of course, is bogus to say they don't have any power.

-It's it well actually that's just unbelievable that someone like that has the access to the president.
+Actually, that's just unbelievable that someone like that has the access to the president.

 No, it's not unbelievable at all.